Flag of Azerbaijan: Design

-Colour
+Color

-The flag is coloured green, red, sky blue, and white.
-The exact specifications for its colours were issued in the 2004 decree "On the Rules of the National Flag of the Republic of Azerbaijan".
-The colours, later updated in 2013 and specified in Pantone, are as follows:
+The flag is colored green, red, sky blue, and white.
+The exact specifications for its colors were issued in the 2004 decree "On the Rules of the National Flag of the Republic of Azerbaijan".

-The colour scheme used between 2004 and 2013 (approximate colors of the flag used in 1918–1920) is as follows:
+The color scheme used before 2013 is as follows:

+The colors, updated in 2013 and ratified in 2018 and specified in Pantone, are as follows:

 Symbolism

 The bright blue symbolizes the Turkic heritage of Azerbaijan, the red reflects the creation of a modern state and the development of democracy, and green symbolizes Islam.
-In the centre of the flag, appearing on both the front and the back, exists a crescent and star, made from a white crescent and an eight-pointed star.
+In the centre of the flag, appearing on both the front and the back, there is a crescent and star, comprising a white crescent and an eight-pointed star.

 While the crescent and star are typically seen as markers of Islam, some historians and researchers disagree about why the eight-pointed star is on the flag.
 Fatali Khan Khoyski points to the eight letters in the word "Azerbaijan" (آذربایجان) when written in Arabic.
-The eight points of the star are also thought to stand for the eight Turkic peoples classified in pre-Soviet times: Azeris, Ottomans (Turks), Jagatais, Tatars, Kipchaks, Seljuks, and Turkomans.
+The eight points of the star are also thought to stand for the eight Turkic peoples classified in pre-Soviet times: Azerbaijanis, Ottomans (Turks), Chagatais, Tatars, Kipchaks, Seljuks, and Turkomans.
 It is possible the Kipchaks actually reflect two peoples, the Kazakhs and Kyrgyz, which would make eight.